Even-Odd partition identities of Rogers-Ramanujan type: Introduction

 One important subject in partition theory is the study of the \textit{partition identities}.
 A partition identity is an equality between the number of partitions of an integer $n$ satisfying a property $P_1$ and the number of partitions of $n$ satisfying another property $P_2,$ which is true for every $n.$

 Two of the most famous partition identities are the \textit{Rogers-Ramanujan identities}:

-\begin{Theo}(Rogers-Ramanujan identities) For $i=1,2,$ let $B_{2,i}(n)$ denote the number of partitions of $n$ with no consecutive parts, neither equal parts and at most $i-1$ of parts are equal to $1$.
+\begin{theo}(Rogers-Ramanujan identities) For $i=1,2,$ let $B_{2,i}(n)$ denote the number of partitions of $n$ with no consecutive parts, neither equal parts and at most $i-1$ of parts are equal to $1$.
 Let $A_{2,i}(n)$ denote the number of partitions of $n$ into parts $\not\equiv 0,\pm i \ ( \text{mod}.
 5)$.
-Then $A_{2,i}(n)=B_{2,i}(n)$ for all integers $n$. \end{Theo}
+Then $A_{2,i}(n)=B_{2,i}(n)$ for all integers $n$. \end{theo}

 In general, it is very difficult to \textit{guess and prove} partition identities.
-In \cite{AM}, we used the relation between generating series of partitions satisfying some conditions and the \textit{arc spaces} (this was established in \cite{BMS} and \cite{BMS1}; see also \cite{M} for relation with singularities), to guess and prove some new identities extending Rogers-Ramanujan identities.
-This means that we have found some new type of partitions whose number is equal to $A_{2,i}(n)=B_{2,i}(n)$ in Rogers-Ramanujan identities.
-We denote the number of these partitions by $C_{2,i}(n).$ \\ \\ In \cite{Af}, we used a combinatorial method to prove this extension of Rogers-Ramanujan identities.
-This last method was first given in \textit{ Andrews-Baxter system of recursion formulas}.
-In \cite{A}, G. Andrews shows that the $B_{2,i}(n)$ are uniquely determined by some system of recursion formulas.
-In \cite{Af}, we prove that the $C_{2,i}(n)$ satisfy also this system in order to prove that $C_{2,i}(n)$ is equal to $B_{2,i}(n)$. \\ \\ In this paper, using similar type of ideas we were able to find a new extension of Rogers-Ramanujan identities in which even and odd parts play different roles.
+In \cite{AM}, we used the relation between generating series of partitions satisfying some conditions and the \textit{arc spaces} (this was established in \cite{BMS} and \cite{BMS1}; see also \cite{M} for relation with singularities), to guess and prove some new identities extending the Rogers-Ramanujan identities.
+This means that we have found some new type of partitions whose number is equal to $A_{2,i}(n)=B_{2,i}(n)$ in the Rogers-Ramanujan identities.
+We denote the number of these partitions by $C_{2,i}(n).$ \\ \\ In \cite{Af}, we used a combinatorial method to prove this extension of the Rogers-Ramanujan identities.
+This last method was first given in \textit{ Andrews-Baxter system of recurrence relations}.
+In \cite{A}, G. Andrews shows that the $B_{2,i}(n)$ are uniquely determined by some system of recurrence relations.
+In \cite{Af}, we prove that the $C_{2,i}(n)$ satisfy also this system in order to prove that $C_{2,i}(n)$ is equal to $B_{2,i}(n)$. \\ \\ In this paper, using similar types of ideas we were able to create a new system of recurrence relations and find a new extension of the Rogers-Ramanujan identities in which even and odd parts play different roles.